oblivisheee/actix-ipquery/README.md

 ## Features

-- Query IP information using a specified endpoint.
 - Store IP information using a custom store.
 - Option to use the `X-Forwarded-For` header for IP address extraction.